7 underrated places to live outside of the Randstad

 Eindhoven’s futuristic city centre.
 Image: Depositphotos

-In terms of housing, an apartment in the centre will cost you anywhere from €240,000 to €445,000, and family homes are usually priced at around €330,000.
+Regarding housing, an apartment in the centre costs you anywhere from €240,000 to €445,000, and family homes are usually priced at around €330,000.

 READ MORE | 7 Dutch cities to move to right now (recommended by mortgage experts)

-The cost of living is pretty much exactly the same as Amersfoort, but cappuccinos are a whole cent cheaper.
+The cost of living is pretty much exactly the same as in Amersfoort, but cappuccinos are a whole cent cheaper.
 So, the answer to all your financial problems is obvious. 🤩

 4. Tilburg: a city of art outside the Randstad